jieunkang-101/pizza-parlor/README.md

 #### By **_Jieun Kang_**

 ## Description
-A website for a pizza company where a user can choose individual toppings and a size to order a pizza and see the final cost.
+A website for a pizza company where a user can choose individual toppings and a size to order a pizza.
+It displays output the cost of pizza depending on the slections user chosen.

 ## Setup/Installation Requirements